Carried in Light print preview

 Why do I need two dates?

 Because the print connects two different moments.
 The earlier date determines which stars are marked, while the later date determines the sky shown on the print.
+The two dates must be at least 15 years apart.

 Will I see the design before it is printed?